mattstruble/mattstruble.github.io/_posts/2020-05-24-automating-dl-pipeline.md

 while ! ping -c 1 -W 1 ${dl_host}; do
 	count=$((${count}+1))
 	if [ $count -gt 4 ]; then
-		echo "Failed to connect to ${server} more than 4 times.
+		echo "Failed to connect to ${dl_host} more than 4 times.
 Terminating." exit 1
 	fi